-Serve this One Hour Focaccia Bread with olive oil and balsamic vinegar, or as a side dish for pasta or soup.
+Serve this bread with olive oil and balsamic vinegar, or as a side dish for pasta or soup.

-Homemade focaccia bread has never been so easy or so good!
+Homemade bread has never been so easy or so good!

 Craving more bread?
 See all of my Bread recipes.

-Serve one hour focaccia bread with the following recipes:
+Serve rosemary focaccia bread with the following recipes:

 Lasagna by Taste of Home

 - ¾ cup warm water (heat in the microwave for 10 seconds and stir -- it should be just lukewarm)

 - 1½ teaspoons yeast (1/4 ounce package such as Fleischmann's Rapid Rise)

 - 5 1/2 tablespoons extra virgin olive oil, divided